vdao26/Spotify-Global-Trends/README.md

 There are 15 different functions implemented in this library organized into 4 categories:

 ### Data Loading
-- 'get_top_50_songs_by_countries()': Reads a CSV file and returns the top 50 songs for each country.
+- 'get_top_50_songs_by_countries()' - Reads a CSV file and returns the top 50 songs for each country.
-- 'load_and_validate_csv()': Loads CSV and validates required columns.
+- 'load_and_validate_csv()' - Loads CSV and validates required columns.

 ### Organization
-- 'organize_track_title()': cleans each track title by removing extra spaces and characters thaat are not letters or numbers
+- 'organize_track_title()' - cleans each track title by removing extra spaces and characters thaat are not letters or numbers
 - 'count_tracks()' - counts the number of tracks (songs) that are present in the dataset.
 - 'filter_country()' - filters the dataset by returning rows for a specific country.
 - 'delete_repeated_tracks()' - remove tracks that appear more than once based on both title and artist(s)